Clinical Physiotherapy 2 G (11555.1)

 The amount of time you will need to spend on study in this unit will depend on a number of factors including your prior knowledge, learning skill level and learning style.
 While out on placement the assumption is made that students will be at the clinical site full time, as per the hours of the site.
-Please reference the clinical faculty and physiotherapy clinical handbooks for more details.
+Please reference the faculty and physiotherapy clinical placement handbooks for more details.
 Some sites may require weekend attendance.
 Students will be given time off in leu during the week.

 This Unit contains participatory elements which are vital to the Australian Physiotherapy Council professional learning outcomes for this Unit.
 Except in the case of extenuating circumstances, 100% participation is required in the clinical placement.

 The successful completion of the clinical placement is a mandatory element of the Unit.

 It is expected that students unable to fulfil these participation requirements will inform the Placement Convener as soon as practical by email.

 Inclusion and engagement

 Work-integrated learning (clinical) placements take place in hospital, community and private practice settings.
 Arrangements that can be put in place in these locations may not reflect arrangements available in the university.

 Students are expected to attend placements that are both local, interstate and rural.
 Travel and accomodation costs are at the students' own expence.
 All students will be travelling for some of their 4 placements.